 PPG Industries’ short interest

-In terms of the number of shares, PPG Industries’ short interest was at ~5.32 million shares.
-Its average trading volume is ~1.2 million shares.
-PPG Industries’ short interest ratio is ~4.0x, which indicates that it requires four days to cover all of the short positions.
-Below are the short interest ratios for PPG Industries’ peers:
+In terms of its number of shares, PPG’s short interest was 8.4 million.
+Its average trading volume is 1.66 million shares, which means it has a short interest ratio of 5.08x.
+The ratio indicates that it would take five days to cover all the stock’s short positions.

-- Sherwin-Williams (SHW) – the short interest was 964,570 shares.
-The average number of shares traded is 455,000.
-The short interest ratio is ~2.10x, which indicates that it will take two days to cover all of the short positions.
+- Sherwin-Williams (SHW) has a short interest of 2.1 million shares.
+Its average number of shares traded is 0.66 million.
+Its short interest ratio is 3.2x, which indicates that it will take three days to cover all of its short positions.

-- Axalta (AXTA) – the short interest is at 7.24 million, while the average number of shares traded is at 3.60 million.
-It will take two days to cover Axalta’s short positions.
+- RPM International’s (RPM) short interest is 4.5 million, while its average number of shares traded is 1.37 million.
+Its short interest ratio indicates that it will take three days to cover all of its short positions.

-- RPM International (RPM) – the short interest ratio stands at ~4.0x.
-It will take four days to cover all of the short positions.
+- Axalta’s (AXTA) short interest ratio suggests that it will take four days to cover all of its short positions.

-Investors can hold PPG Industries indirectly by investing in the Vanguard Materials ETF (VAW).
-VAW has invested 3.40% of its portfolio in PPG Industries as of January 11, 2018.
+Investors can hold PPG Industries indirectly by investing in the Invesco DWA Basic Materials Momentum ETF (PYZ).
+PYZ has invested 2.3% of its portfolio in PPG Industries as of August 16.